Table of contents

 Terpenes are organic chemical compounds that naturally occur in the cannabis plant.
-They are found in the trichomes (tiny hairs protecting the outer layer of the plant) and give cannabis its distinctive aromas and flavors.
-Terpenes are found in other plants, including herbs like thyme and citrus fruits like lemons.
+They are found in the trichomes (tiny hairs protecting the outer layer of the plant) and give cannabis its distinctive smell and flavors.
+They are mostly associated with cannabis, but terpenes are found in other plants, including herbs like thyme and citrus fruits like lemons.

 These organic compounds do much more than deliver a potent flavorful, aromatic experience when consuming cannabis.
 Research indicates that terpenes may be beneficial to treat wide-ranging health conditions, from epilepsy to malaria.

 What Are Terpenes?

 Terpenes are a class of hydrocarbon-based compounds that give cannabis its unique smell.